 One of the best ways to see the Chicago area through sociological lenses is to take advantage of one or more of this year's local tours.
-The schedule of tours is provided below, with descriptions and capacity limits.
-Reservations were mandatory.
-Those who are already enrolled in tours should have received their tickets in their badge envelopes.
+The schedule of tours is provided

 Tours that have already sold out are shown below.
 If you wish to buy tickets for one of the remaining tours or check on the status of a tour, please stop by ASA On-Site Registration in Stevens Salon C of the Hilton Chicago.